cronologic-de/xtdc_babel/timetagger4_user_guide_example/README.md

 ## About

 ### Overview
-This directory contains a project to compile the C++ example show in the user guide of the [cronologic](https://www.cronologic.de) TimeTagger time-to-digital converter.
+This directory contains a project to compile the C++ example shown in the user guide of the [cronologic](https://www.cronologic.de) TimeTagger time-to-digital converter.